f-e-l-i-x/donkey/docs/faq.md

 Yes.
 It's all python so you can run it on any system.
 Usually the hard part of porting Donkey will be getting the hardware working.
 Here are a couple systems that people have tried or talked about.

-* NVIDA TX2 - This was implemented with a webcam and used a teensy to controll the motor/servos.
+* NVIDA TX2 - This was implemented with a webcam and used a teensy to control the motor/servos.
 * Pi-Zero - Untested but people have gotten OpenCV and Tensorflow installed so it seems possible.